-The Human Resources Office, which is located on the 4th floor of Sterry Hall in #402, no longer supports unscheduled meetings or drop-in service hours and therefore requires employees to make an appointment.
-For questions, please contact screnshaw@collegeofidaho.edu or (208) 459-5685.
+The Human Resources Office, which is located on the 4th floor of Sterry Hall in #402, requires employees to make an appointment.
+For questions, please contact screnshaw@collegeofidaho.edu.

 EMPLOYMENT STANDARDS & INFORMATION

 OBLIGATIONS & RESPONSIBLITIES

 ATTENDANCE

 Regular attendance is required for all College employees.
 Employees are expected to report to work on time.
 If, for any reason, an employee is unable to report for work at their scheduled time, they are expected to notify their supervisor as far in advance as possible so that arrangements can be made to cover their responsibilities.
 Excessive absenteeism could be grounds for dismissal.